dickhardt/node-a2p3/README.md

 ##Installation Details

 When installed, a default `config.json` file is created in `node_modules/a2p3` if one does not already exist.
+This file shold be copied up into your application directory and the `device` parameter must be inserted.

 The `register.js` script will use the values in `config.json` to register the app with `appID` and `name` at the Registrar, and registers the app at the configured `resources` (defaults to all resource servers - Email, SI, Health and People) and saves all the keys and key IDs into `vault.json`.
 See the **vault.json** section for more details.
 You should keep the contents of your `vault.json` file secret!

 #### config.json

-A config.json file must exist in `node_modules/a2p3` and configures how `register.js` will generate the `vault.json` file, and configures `a2p3`.
+A config.json file configures how `register.js` will generate the `vault.json` file, and configures `a2p3`.
 Looked at the `register.js` source to see other defaults that can be changed for more complex development environments.

 ```json
 { "appID": 	"example.com" 			// App hostname